alexseveringhaus/alzheimers-ML/README.md

 **Tech stack:** Python · PyTorch · scikit-learn · pandas · NumPy · nibabel · matplotlib

+## Motivation

+Alzheimer's disease affects over 55 million people worldwide and currently has no cure.
+Early and accurate diagnosis is critical for treatment planning and clinical trial enrollment.
+This project was driven by a genuine interest and personal connection to the problem - using ML on real clinical imaging data felt like a meaningful way to develop applied ML skills while working on something that I'm passionate about.

 ## Models

 | Model | Input | Approach |